LilithHafner/Chairmarks.jl/docs/src/tutorial.md

 events.
 The exact results you get will likely differ based on your hardware and the Julia version you are using.
 These results from Julia 1.11.

+Chairmarks reports results in seconds (s), milliseconds (ms), microseconds (μs), or nanoseconds (ns) depending on the magnitude of the runtime.
+Each of these units is 1000 times smaller than the last according to the standard SI unit system.

 By default, Chairmarks reports the _fastest_ runtime of the expression.
 This is typically the best choice for reducing noise in microbenchmarks as things like garbage collection and other background tasks can cause inconsistent slowdowns but but speedups.
 If you want to